 What help is available for depression?

-A combination of GP prescribed medication and therapy can help you to overcome the debilitating affects of depression.
-One of the most successful approaches is Cognitive Behaviour Therapy which helps by encouraging us to recognising unhelpful thoughts and behaviours.
+A combination of GP prescribed medication and talking therapies can help you to overcome the debilitating affects of depression.
+One of the most successful approaches is Cognitive Behaviour Therapy which helps by encouraging us to recognize unhelpful thoughts and behaviours.

 If you are feeling depressed there is no need to suffer alone.
 Please feel free to contact me to discuss how I can help you to get your life back on track.